nhusher/blog/_posts/2014-10-19-clojure-for-the-javascript-programmer.md

 ---

-title: Clojure for the Javascript Programmer
+title: Clojure for the Javascript programmer

 layout: post